DSoftTechnology/ADS-FDA-Pool3/README.md

 Tests documented in ...ADS-FDA-Pool3/tree/master/Test

-###l) Continuous Integration System
+###l) Used Continuous Integration System to automate tests and continuous deployed to PaaS provider

+Deployed on ADS protype on Microsoft Azure Web Services, a PaaS provider.
+Azure supports aselection of operating systems, programming languages, frameworks, tools, databases and devices: runs apps with JavaScript, Python, .NET, PHP, Java, Node.js; provides build backends for iOS, Android, and Windows devices.
 The ADS protype deployment is fully automated using TeamCity.
 Commits pushed to Github trigger a TeamCity build process which will pull the latest code, install / update dependencies (NuGet packages), run NUnit and code coverage.
 If all build steps are succesful, the build artifacts are commited to the Azure git repository which triggers an automated deployment on the Azure Staging Web App for QA / Integration tests.
 After success in QA, the automated deployment to Azure Production Web App is manually triggered in TeamCity.

-###m) Configuration Management
+###m) Used Configuration Management

-Configuration management tools used include:
 * Github (Source Control)
 * TeamCity (Continuous Integration)
 * Azure Web Apps (PaaS)

-###n) Continuous Monitoring
+###n) Used Continuous Monitoring

 Using Azure Web Apps as a Platform as a Service (PaaS) comes with built-in continuous monitoring of CPU, Memory, Bandwith, HTTP errors, Response times, Page Requests.
 Alerts can be configured as well as automatic scaling of the underlying infrastructure based on the metrics.
 Reference Web Apps Dashboard here: https://azure.microsoft.com/en-us/documentation/articles/web-sites-monitor/